BoboTiG/python-mss/README.rst

         sct.shot()

-An ultra fast cross-platform multiple screenshots module in pure python using ctypes.
+ Presenting an amazing ultra fast cross-platform multiple screenshots module in pure python using ctypes.

 - **Python 3.5+** and PEP8 compliant, no dependency, thread-safe;
 - very basic, it will grab one screen shot by monitor or a screen shot of all monitors and save it to a PNG file;